nicolo-felicioni/nicolo-felicioni.github.io/_pages/about.md

 ---
 My main research interest is in Machine Learning.
 In particular, I am focusing on Off-Policy Evaluation and Learning from Contextual Bandit feedback.
 This research topic finds applications in many fields such as recommendation systems, treatment effect evaluation, information retrieval.
-I am also interested in Reinforcement Learning, Causal Inference, Statistics, and Deep Learning.
+I am also interested in Reinforcement Learning, Causal Inference, Statistics, Domain Adaptation, and Deep Learning.

 Research Projects and Thesis